wowshow855/CannonLoader/README.md

 ## How to install CL (Windows)

  1. Install FFmpeg https://www.wikihow.com/Install-FFmpeg-on-Windows (you may need to restart your pc)
- 2. Simply run the .exe in the release tab!
+ 2. Simply download and run the .exe in the releases page!

 ## How to use CL (Windows)